invoidstar/invoidstar.github.io/_pages/about.md

   - /about.html
 ---

-I am Qi Chu, currently studying Software Engineering at the School of Software, Jilin University, and expected to graduate in June 2026.
+I am Qi Chu(初琦), currently studying Software Engineering at the School of Software, Jilin University, and expected to graduate in June 2026.
 My current research focuses primarily on visual-text models, image restoration (deblurring, low-light enhancement), and video understanding (retrieval, recognition), among other areas.

 NEWS
 ======